maximilianboth/udacity-arcade-game/README.md

 ## Installation
 To run the application:

-Download the GitHub zip file or clone the repository onto your PC:
+Download the GitHub zip file or clone the repository onto your PC.
 The game can be opened in a browser via the index file.

 ## Resources